menu

 Query

-A Query instance used for data fetching.
+A Query instance for customizing data operations.
 The default value is null.

 Remarks